vrom911/vrom911.github.io/blog/2020-09-25-haskell-aliases.md

 alias crepl="cabal repl --build-depends pretty-simple"
 ```

-And I can utilise this command on its own, or with some other options specified.
+And I can use this command on its own, or with other options specified.
 For example, if I need to add more packages into the scope and use them from
-insider GHCi, I can run it like this:
+inside GHCi, I can run it like this:

 ```shell
 $ crepl -b aeson -b text